 1. Amelia: The Refined Pioneer

-Cutting back to where it came from, Amelia’s Latin in derivation, where it gently whispers about meanings like “hardworking” or simply “work“a testament to hard work as lovely as it is strong.
 In England, it’s been a top pick for girls for over a decade, thanks in part to its royal history with the House of Hanover princesses in the 18th century.
 Picture those grand balls and whispered intrigues; it’s like giving your child a backstage pass to centuries of elegance.
-And across the pond, in the States, it’s going strong, proving that vintage is not old it’s foundation, a tag that defines character right from the start.

 2. Henry: The Noble Average Guy